Locked-chess-official/modules_for_freethreading/README.md

 ## Description

 See [https://github.com/python/cpython/pull/135550](https://github.com/python/cpython/pull/135550).
 Now the free-threading is not a experimental feature anymore.
-However, the `.pyd` files are not included in the official release.
+However, the `.pyd` files are different between two executions.
 This repository is make sure that if the `.pyd` files are not the files for the execution environment, it will be reinstall for the currently version.

 ## Note